atk4/data/docs/persistence/sql/advanced.md

 4. Fork DSQL library.
 5. Modify {php:meth}`Connection::connect` to recognize your database identifier and refer to your namespace.
-6. Modify docs/extensions.rst to list name of your database and link to your repository / composer requirement.
+6. Modify docs/extensions.md to list name of your database and link to your repository / composer requirement.
 7. Copy phpunit-mysql.xml into phpunit-myvendor.xml and make sure that
    dsql/tests/db/* works with your database.

-Finally:
-- Submit pull request for only the Connection class and docs/extensions.rst.
+8. Submit pull request for only the Connection class and docs/extensions.md.

 If you would like that your vendor support be bundled with DSQL, you should contact copyright@agiletoolkit.org after your external class has been around